 The virus that usually causes mono—the Epstein-Barr virus (EBV)—can be spread through:

-• Mucus from the nose and throat, and sometimes tears.
+• Mucus from the nose and throat.

-EBV isn't spread by casual contact.
+Mono isn't spread by casual contact.
 You can live in the same house with a person who has mono and never be infected with the virus.
 But a person who has a weakened immune system may be at higher risk for mono.

 What are the symptoms?